 Planned Parenthood prioritizes profit over women’s health

 In June 2023, the abortion businesses and providers filed a lawsuit challenging Kansas’s commonsense law and seeking an emergency injunction to block the law even though they admit they’ve complied with it for years.
-ADF attorneys are defending the law alongside Attorney General Kobach.
+In July 2024, they amended their lawsuit to also challenge HB 2749.
+ADF attorneys are defending the laws alongside Attorney General Kobach.

 Hodes & Nauser v.
 Kobach